rolling-code/PowerShell-Scripts/README.md

 with the GUIDS produced at step 2.

 ---
+**lan_audit_full2.ps1**

+This is a great tool to uncover secrets on a LAN.
+Corporations unknowingly share files.
+Developers unknowingly leave files behind.
+This script will:
+1. Go over each file in the folder and subfolder
+2. If it is a spreadsheet or Word or PDF document it will open those as well
+3. It will search files for known secret values such as
+      1. AWS Access Keys
+      2. GitHub Tokens
+      3. Private Keys
+      4. Etc...a whole lot more

+Use like:
+`.\lan_audit_full2.ps1 "\\somedc.somedomain.net\UNCName\Any Folders" audit_report.csv`

+---
+## ── 📂 Section: Generic Directory ──
+---
 **Test-Feeds3.ps1**

 Run this script to validate network filtering, from the machine it is run on.